 In the MeSH Lung Neoplasms is the preferred index term to use when you search for lung cancer.
 Lung cancer is so-called Entry terms.
 Entry terms are synonyms, alternate forms or other closely related terms.

 What if you cannot find a subject term(s) for your topic?

 In that case, you just have to use natural language words.

-- Not every disciplines/databases have controlled vocabulary or Thesaurus.
-Some database use the author’s own keywords (the words that author used to describing the article).
+- Not all disciplines/databases have controlled vocabulary or Thesaurus.
+Some databases use the author’s own keywords (the words that author used to describe the article).

-- Especially very spesific or a new subject do not have yet a Subject Term.
+- Especially very specific or a new subject do not have yet a Subject Term.

 ANOTHER WAY TO FIND SUBJECT TERMS:

 - Start with a basic search, using words/phrases that describe your topic.